InfinityRift/vg-match-analysis/plans.md

 but this is just thinking ahead in case I play with this project more after the deadline.

+## Quality of Life/UX Improvements

+ * Create a new university on [Rate My Professors](http://www.ratemyprofessors.com/) and add all the faculty.
+   Then add links from each of their output to go complain/brag about grades you got from them.
+ * Add a link from the grading screen to ask for the faculty to grade your teammates and/or enemies in the same match.

 ## New professor: Lyra

  * Topic: Team composition and drafting